 Munich is known for their beer, but if you came here only looking for traditional Bavarian beer, you’re seriously missing out!
 I know, what I just said is a crime against Munich, but trust me, if you dig a bit deeper past the touristy spots and the major six breweries, you’ll find a thriving, exciting nightlife and party scene in Munich.
 The nightlife and bar scene is easy to miss and often the streets seem dead on the weekends, but hidden throughout the city are some amazing bars and nightclubs, you don’t want to miss.
 As a self-proclaimed cocktail connoisseur and nightclub expert, who has lived in Munich for two years, I’ll be your insider guide.
 Whether you’re a tourist passing through looking for a good time or a Munich local wondering where all the best nightlife spots and events are, I got you covered.
 This guide takes you beyond purified beer and will lead you to rooftop bars for creative craft cocktails, unique microbreweries for Bavaria’s craft beer, local distilleries and spirits, the best dive bars, annual events and into the depths of Munich’s nightclubs to end the night.
 We will also cover safety tips, budget expectations, ID requirements, how to order and pay in German and what the locals drink.
 Fertig?
 Super!
 Eins, zwei, g’suffa.
 Prost!
 (Ready?
 Super!
 One, two three, chug/gulp.
 Cheers!)

+This post contains affiliate links, I may receive a small comission, at no additional cost to you.
 Click on the topics below if there is a particular section of my Munich nightlife and bar guide you want to jump to, but we will start with the basics and safety before we get into the fun stuff.
 At the end, I’ll give you some pointers for lively neighborhoods and areas to just take a wander around on your own.
 My personal tastes are a bit more alternative and unique, so most of my guides skip over the touristy bro bars and the major breweries, so if that’s what you’re looking for you might be disappointed. 🙂

 Know Before You Party in Munich